 We also prove that for quasi-cuspidal $\pi\in \Rep^{\infty}(G)$, the orbits in $\WS(\pi)$ are $F$-distinguished.
 Here, $F$ is non-Archimedean, and $\pi$ is quasi-cuspidal if all its Jacquet reductions vanish (i.e. $r_P\pi=0$ for any parabolic subgroup $P\subset G$) and a nilpotent orbit $\cO\subset \fg^*$ is $F$-distinguished if the corresponding orbit in $\fg$ does not intersect the Lie algebra of a Levi subgroup of any proper parabolic subgroup $P\subset G$ defined over $F$. \begin{introtheorem}[\S \ref{subsec:Cusp}] Let $F$ be non-Archimedean and $\pi\in \Rep^{\infty}(G)$ be a quasi-cuspidal representation.
 Then all $\cO\in \WS(\pi)$ are $F$-distinguished. \end{introtheorem}

-For classical $G$, it was shown in \cite{Mog} that all the orbits in the Whittaker support of all tempered admissible (finitely generated) $\pi$ are $F$-distinguished. \DimaH{For a similar result in} the case $F=\R$ see \cite{Harris}. \DimaA{\\ We systematically use the ``root exchange" technique of \cite[Ch.
-7]{GRS_Book}.
-For $F=\R$ we also use some properties of modules over algebras of Schwartz functions, proven in \cite{dCl}.}
+For classical $G$, it was shown in \cite{Mog} that all the orbits in the Whittaker support of all tempered admissible (finitely generated) $\pi$ are $F$-distinguished. \DimaH{For a similar result in} the case $F=\R$ see \cite{Harris}.